simone6021/micro-captcha/README.md

 3. Decode the base64 encoded image.
    Example for a UNIX-like system with base64 utility installed: `echo "content_of_image_key" | base64 -d > captcha.png`

-4. Solve the captcha then send the answer, along with the captcha identifier provided, to the POST endpoint: curl example: `curl -X POST -H "Content-Type: application/json" -d '{"captcha_id": "captcha_id_value", "answer": "answer_value"}' localhost:8000/captcha`
+4. Solve the captcha then send the answer, along with the captcha identifier provided, to the POST endpoint.
+   curl example: `curl -X POST -H "Content-Type: application/json" -d '{"id": "captcha_id_value", "answer": "answer_value"}' localhost:8000/captcha`

 Please note that you can try this application using the auto generated documentation, just open a browser and visit the URL `http://localhost:8000/docs`

 ### TODO

 - [ ] Add API rate limit, e.g. throttling.
+- [ ] Improve automatic tests launch with a simple bash script which always tears down all docker-compose services but returns exit code of pytest command.
 - [ ] 100% tests coverage, current is 98%.
 - [ ] Improve the captcha image: make it looks nicer and/or (slightly) more readable.
 - [ ] Implement audio captcha.